Get It Right Before You Write: Pre-Writing Strategies for Success

 Lastly, take a deep breath.
 Writing a textbook is no small feat, whether you’re editing an anthology or crafting an original work.
 Create a regular space and time that is conducive to writing and creativity.
 Divide your large writing project into small tasks and attainable goals so that you feel motivated throughout the process.
 And if you’re working with a publisher, reach out for help, advice, and support whenever you need it.

 After applying these pre-writing strategies, take a seat and power up your laptop.
-You’re ready to write now that you’re equipped with a clear vision, some ideas for structure, and the student learning experience in mind.
+You’re ready to write now that you’re equipped with a clear vision, have some ideas for structure, and you’re dedicated to keeping the student learning experience in mind.
+A thoughtful pre-writing process will make everything else easier.